 Who could forget his utter dominance and showdown in WrestleMania III against “Hollywood” Hulk Hogan?

-But while the superstar and future Hall of Fame inductee was dominating in his wrestling career, life at home wasn’t so great, when he was even there.
+But while the superstar and future Hall of Fame inductee was dominating in his wrestling career, life at home wasn’t so great, when the gentle giant was even there.

 Andre the Giant’s Daughter

 Despite being the only daughter of Andre, Robin, who currently resides in Seattle, was not close to her father.
-Due to the nature of the wrestling business, Robin revealed on the Wrestle Zone Radio Podcast in 2016 that her father was gone 298 days of the year when she was growing up.
+Due to the nature of the wrestling business, Robin revealed on the Wrestle Zone Radio Podcast in 2016 that her professional wrestler father was gone 298 days of the year for various gigs when she was growing up.

-To make matters worse, Andre and Jean didn’t get along, making a relationship with her father even more difficult for Robin to forge.
+To make matters worse, Andre and his French/American daughter didn’t get along, making a relationship with her father even more difficult for Robin to forge.

 In 2017, rumors emerged that Robin would be participating in a future WWE SmackDown Live after she was spotted backstage at the event, though she quickly shut down those claims.